Azure/azure-service-operator/docs/hugo/content/introduction/multitenant-deployment.md

 linktitle: Multitenancy
 ---

-Currently, we support two types of multitenancy with Azure Service Operator (ASO):
+Currently, we support two types of multitenancy with Azure Service Operator (ASO): single operator and multiple operator.

 ### Single operator multitenancy (default)
 Single operator deployed in the `azureserviceoperator-system` namespace.
 This operator can be configured to manage resources with multiple different identities:
-* Single global credential `aso-controller-settings` deployed as part of operator deployment.
+* Single global credential `aso-controller-settings` deployed as part of operator deployment in operator's namespace.
-* Per-namespace credential `aso-credential`.
-When this credential is created in a namespace, all resources in that namespace automatically use it instead of the global credential.
+  Per-namespace credential `aso-credential`.
+Create this in a Kubernetes namespace to configure the credential used for all resources in that namespace, overriding the global credential.
 This credential can be in a different tenant or subscription than the global credential.
 * Per-resource credential, indicated by the `serviceoperator.azure.com/credential-from` annotation.
-This credential must be in the same namespace as the resource but can be in a different tenant or subscription than both the global credential and per-namespace credential.
+Create this annotation on each resource to configure the credential used for that resource.
+The secret containing the credential must be in the same Kubernetes namespace as the resource but may be in a different tenant or subscription than both the global credential and per-namespace credential.

 When presented with multiple credential choices, the operator chooses the most specific one: per-resource takes precedence over per-namespace which takes precedence over global.